Goodwill® Industries of Southern Arizona is recognized as a 501 (c)(3) non-profit organization by the Internal Revenue Service. Tax ID: 86-0223401

 There are 163 independently-run Goodwill regions across North America and Canada.
 Goodwill® of Tucson, was founded by Methodist pastor, Dale Dunbar in 1967.
 Pastor Dunbar was an advocate of the Tucson community and its poor.

-People donate their gently used goods to us, we sell it in our stores and other retail operations, and we use our retail revenue as well as other income sources to open doorways for community members who need employment.
+People donate their gently used goods to us, we sell it in our thrift stores and other retail operations, and we use our retail revenue as well as other income sources to open doorways for community members who need employment.
 Through our programs and services, we offer a hand up, not a hand out by working with individuals to gain the skills to find and keep employment and to realize the potential for each person to meet his/her career and educational goals.

 No. There are 163 autonomously-run Goodwill® regions in North America and Canada.
 Each Goodwill® region has its own local, volunteer Board of Directors and its own Management team.
 Although all are committed to changing lives through the power of work, each serves local needs by developing programs and services specific to their communities.